 I should add that all the research I discussed above was supported and published by Shaklee.
-There are over 90 research studies published in peer-reviewed journals supported by Shaklee.
+There are over 100 research studies published in peer-reviewed journals supported by Shaklee, which you can check out at the Shaklee Health Resource.
 How many studies has your supplement company published?

-If you’d like more information about what supplements would be appropriate for you, please email me at email@example.com or check this page.
+If you’d like more information about what supplements would be appropriate for you, please fill out a HealthPrint assessment or email me at firstname.lastname@example.org.